amino-os/Amino.Run/docs/IntegrationTestOnHost.md

 Its purpose is to provide small env that is able to evaluate DM in action.

 ### instructions
-the working folder assumes the Saphhire git dir
-(TODO) to automate the whole process
 ```
 # Set DCAP_ROOT
 DCAP_ROOT="Replace with your local path to DCAP-Sapphire"